Skip to main content

 The boomerang (recovery) case

-For integrals such as excosxdx\int e^x \cos x\,dx, two applications of integration by parts return a multiple of the original integral.
-You then solve algebraically.
-This is the "boomerang" because the integral comes back to you, letting you collect like terms and divide.
+For integrals such as excosxdx\int e^x \cos x\,dx neither factor ever simplifies, since differentiating exe^x gives exe^x and differentiating cosx\cos x cycles through trig functions.
+Two applications of integration by parts return a multiple of the original integral.
+You then solve for it algebraically.
+This is the boomerang: the integral comes back to you, letting you collect like terms and divide.
+The one rule that makes it work is consistency, you must take uu to be the same type of function (say the trig factor, or the exponential) in both applications.
+If you swap roles on the second pass, the two steps cancel and you return to where you started with nothing gained.

 Exam-style practice questions